deerawan/budiirawan.com/src/site/posts/2020/infer-type-using-in-operator-typescript.md

 ---
-title: "Infer Type Using "in" Operator in Typescript"
+title: "Infer Type Using `in` Operator in Typescript"
 date: 2020-07-14
 category: 'typescript'
 tags: ['typescript']